OpenSTEF/openstef/docs/source/user_guide/guides/reliability_fallback.rst

      - 1e-5
      - Relative tolerance for considering values as equal

-When a flatline is detected, the checker raises a ``FlatlinerDetectedError``.
-The workflow catches this and switches to a fallback forecaster automatically.
+When a flatline is detected, the checker raises :class:`~openstef_core.exceptions.FlatlinerDetectedError`.

 .. note::

-   Setting ``detect_non_zero_flatliner=True`` is important for loads that genuinely idle at zero (e.g., solar generation at night).
-Without this flag, only zero-value flatlines are detected, which would miss a meter stuck at its last non-zero reading.
+   Set ``detect_non_zero_flatliner=True`` for loads that can legitimately idle at zero (e.g., solar generation at night).
+Without this flag, only zero-value flatlines are detected, which misses a meter stuck at a non-zero reading.

 Completeness Checking
 ^^^^^^^^^^^^^^^^^^^^^

+:class:`~openstef_models.transforms.validation.CompletenessChecker` enforces
-The :class:`~openstef_models.transforms.validation.CompletenessChecker` enforces minimum data availability by computing the ratio of non-missing values to total expected values.
+minimum data availability by computing the ratio of non-missing values to total expected values.
+If completeness falls below the threshold, it raises :class:`~openstef_core.exceptions.InsufficientlyCompleteError`.

+The preset wires in a checker for the load column with threshold ``completeness_threshold`` (default ``0.5``).
+You can also instantiate the checker manually for custom column sets:

 .. code-block:: python